mathjax/MathJax/docs/source/community.rst

 Before you create a new issue, however, please search the issues to see if it has already been reported.
-You could also be using an outdated version of MathJax, so be sure to :ref:`upgrade your copy <getting-mathjax-svn>` to verify that the problem persists in the lastest version.
+You could also be using an outdated version of MathJax, so be sure to :ref:`upgrade your copy <getting-mathjax-git>` to verify that the problem persists in the lastest version.